 For every woman who wishes she had larger breasts, there is a woman who wishes her breasts were smaller.
 Overly large breasts can cause a number of physical and psychological discomforts.
 Back neck and shoulder pain, unwanted attention, and difficulty finding clothes that fit are just some of the challenges that women with large breasts may face.
-Breast reduction surgery removes breast tissue to create smaller, lighter and more proportionate breasts, allowing women to feel comfortable and confident in their own bodies.
+Breast reduction surgery removes breast tissue and excess skin to create smaller, lighter and more proportionate breasts.*

 Dr. Jennifer Harrington is a board-certified plastic surgeon with extensive experience performing breast reduction surgery.
 During your consultation, she’ll work with you to determine the best approach for your needs and ensure that your experience with us is a positive one.

-Harrington Plastic Surgery has helped women from Minneapolis and throughout Minnesota attain a higher quality of life with breast reduction surgery.
+Harrington Plastic Surgery has helped women from Minneapolis and throughout Minnesota with breast reduction surgery.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about reduction mammoplasty, including pricing and insurance coverage.